Uiowa-Applied-Topology/tanglenomicon_core_libraries/README.md

 ## Requirements

-Since this repository contains a collection of libraries this section will describe the high level design for types of libraries/common use cases.
+Since this repository contains a collection of libraries, this section will describe the high-level design for types of libraries/common use cases.

 ### Functional Requirements